K3 surfaces with non-symplectic involution and compact irreducible G_2-manifolds: Non-symplectic involutions on surfaces

 Finally, define

+using the quadratic form on ${L^\rho}^*$ with values in~$\Q$ induced by the bilinear form of~$L$.
+Remark that the definition of $\delta$ makes sense for each non-degenerate lattice.

-The triple $(r,a,\delta)$ is the complete list of invariants which determine the involution $\rho^*$ and $L^\rho$ uniquely up to automorphisms of~$L$.
-We shall denote by $L{(r, a, \delta)}$ the isomorphism class of an invariant lattice determined by $(r,a,\delta)$.
+\begin{prop}[{\cite[\S 4]{Ni3}}] The triple $(r,a,\delta)$ defined above forms a complete system of invariants which determine the involution $\rho^*$ and $L^\rho$ uniquely up to isometries of~$L$. \end{prop} We shall denote by $L{(r, a, \delta)}$ the invariant lattice determined by $(r,a,\delta)$.

+Conversely, suppose that $N$ is a non-degenerate lattice with signature $(1,t_-)$, primitively embedded in the $K3$ lattice $L$ and such that $N^*/N$ is 2-elementary.
+Then there is an involution $\rho_N$ on $L$ with the invariant lattice precisely~$N$.
+Then $\rho_N$ acts as $-1$ on the orthogonal complement $N^\bot$ of~$N$ in~$L$ and the $\RE$-linear extension of $N^\bot$ in $L\otimes\RE$ contains a positive 2-plane, $P$ say.
+By the global Torelli theorem and the surjectivity of the period map for $K3$ surfaces~\cite[chapter~VIII]{BHPV}, there is a well-defined (non-singular) $K3$ surface $S$ with non-symplectic involution $\rho$, so that $\rho^*=\rho_N$ and $H^2(S,\RE)\cap (H^{2,0}\oplus H^{0,2})(S)$ is identified with~$P$ via (the $\RE$-linear extension of) some lattice isomorphism $H^2(S,\Z)\to L$.

+That $S$ is non-singular can be seen by noting that $L_{Pic}=P^\bot \cap L$ corresponds to the Picard lattice of~$S$ and the orthogonal complement of $N$ in $L_{Pic}$ (relative to the bilinear form of~$L$) cannot contain elements $x$ with $x^2=-2$.
+Indeed, otherwise the Riemann--Roch for the divisor $x$ on $S$ gives that $x$ or $-x$ is effective, but $\rho^*(x)=-x$, which is absurd.

-All the triples $(r,a,\delta)$ that occur for some $L^\rho$ were classified in \cite{Ni1}.
-There are 75 possibilities; the range of values is $1 \leq r \leq 20$ and $0 \leq a \leq 11$.
-We note for later use that all the possible triples satisfy
+With the above understood, deformations families of $K3$ surfaces with non-symplectic involution are identified with isomorphism classes of primitive 2-elementary $(1,t_-)$-sub\-lattices of~$L$ with invariants $(r,a,\delta)$.
+All the triples $(r,a,\delta)$ that occur for some $L^\rho$ were classified in \cite{Ni3}.
+There are 75 possibilities; the range of values is $1 \leq r \leq 20$ and $0 \leq a \leq 11$ (see Appendix).
+By \eqref{le.rank}, any possible triple $(r,a,\delta)$ satisfies

-For any lattice $N$, it will be convenient to consider, following~\cite{Do2}, the concept of {\em ample $N$-polarized} $K3$ surface defined by the conditions that its Picard lattice contains a sublattice isomorphic to~$N$ and this sublattice contains an ample class.
-(This may be thought of as a refinement of the class of algebraic $K3$ surfaces of degree $2n-2$ ($n\ge 2$) in $\CP^n$.
-The latter class then corresponds to the special case when $N$ is generated by one element of positive square $2n-2$.)
-Now suppose $S$ is a $K3$ surface with a non-symplectic involution $\rho$ and the invariant lattice isomorphic to $L{(r,a,\delta)}$.
-If $h$ is an integral ample class on $S$, then $h+\rho^*(h)$ is also ample and is invariant under~$\rho^*$.
-Thus $h+\rho^*(h)$ is in $L{(r,a,\delta)}$ and $S$ is ample $L{(r,a,\delta)}$-polarized.
+For a lattice $N$, it will be convenient to consider, following~\cite{Do2}, the concept of {\em ample $N$-polarized} $K3$ surface defined by the conditions that its Picard lattice contains a sublattice isomorphic to~$N$ and this sublattice contains a class represented by some K\"ahler form (sometimes also called an ample class).
+Ample polarized $K3$ surfaces may be thought of as a refinement of the concept of algebraic $K3$ surfaces of degree $2n-2$ ($n\ge 2$) in $\CP^n$; in this latter case, the lattice $N$ is generated by one element (a K\"ahler form) of positive square $2n-2$.
+The moduli space for ample $N$-polarized $K3$ surface is a quasiprojective variety of complex dimension $20-\rk N$ and is irreducible whenever $N^\bot\subset L$ contains a copy of the hyperbolic plane lattice~$H$, cf.~\cite[proposition~5.6]{Do2}.